54145a/54145a/README.md

 ### Hi there 👋

+I am 145a, high school student and foss enthusiast.
-- 🌱 I’m currently learning c++, javascript and many stuff...
+- 🌱 I’m currently learning cplusplus
 - 💬 My name "145a" is just four random characters.
 - ⚡ My aliases: 54145a、HPLA
 - 🧭 [A link to Bing](https://cn.bing.com) (you'll never guess out what this link's for!
 Don't tell others how to get here or how to use this link,,, if u know what this link's for. dont use this link for illegal purposes)

 <!--
-智慧学伴 - 语雀 - Github Auth - Github Docs - Octo's profile - my link above - FREEDOM AT LAST DON'T SHARE THIS METHOD OR IT WILL BE BANNED BY THE SCHOOL The text above will be published when I leave the school :)
+School Jail - ? - Github Auth - Github Docs - Octo's profile - my link above - FREEDOM AT LAST
+DON'T SHARE THIS METHOD OR IT WILL BE BANNED BY THE SCHOOL The text above will be published when I leave the school :)